waynegraham/twitter-archive/README.md

 # Archiving Tweets

-This is a wrapper for [https://github.com/DocNow/twarc]
+This is instructions for generating a web 'wall' using [twarc](https://github.com/DocNow/twarc) for twitter conversations.

 ## Requirements